 Entrance costs €2.50.

-If you only visit one church in Verona, make it this one.
+If you only visit a single church during your one day in Verona, make it this one.

 If you plan on visiting at least 3 churches, buy a €6 cumulative ticket to give you admission to 4.

 Castel Vecchio Museum and Ponte Scaligero

 We didn’t have time to go inside the castle, but if you have more than one day in Verona the 14th Century fortress is definitely worth a visit.
 It was constructed to defend the city against attacks from powerful neighbours, including from the Venetians.

 The castle was damaged during the Napoleonic Wars, and the man himself stayed here on many occasion.
 Under later Austrian rule the castle was used as a barracks, and today is a museum housing all the usual artefacts.
 Weapons, paintings…and pots.
 There’s always pots!

 Many say that the basilica of San Zeno is the best of the bunch, but I’ll leave that up to you to decide.
 A little further out of the old town, it takes about half an hour to walk there from the centre.
 A very pleasant stroll though, especially along the riverbank where you’ll see dozens of tiny lizards basking in the sun on the wall.